 In 2013, the Video Service Forum (VSF), the Society of Motion Picture and Television Engineers (SMPTE), the European Broadcasting Union (EBU), and the Advanced Media Work Flow Association (AMWA) created the Joint Task Force on Networked Media (JT-NM), whose vision was to enable new business opportunities through the exchange of professional media across networks.
-The JT-NM collected business-driven use cases & requirements, and defined a reference architecture for implementing media networking.
+The JT-NM collected business-driven use cases & requirements, and defined a reference architecture for implementing media networking an IP-based media facility.